-The closing date for entries shall be mentioned in the supplementary regulations.
+The entry closing date shall be mentioned in the Supplementary Regulations.

-For foreign crews, it is recommended that the closing date for entries be one week before the start of administrative checks in order to carry out the customs procedures required by the organiser.
-For national crews, it is recommended that the closing date for entries be on the Tuesday of the week in which the event will be held.
+For foreign crews, it is recommended that registrations be closed, one week before the start of administrative checks, in order to carry out customs procedures of order by the organization.
+For national crews it is recommended until the Tuesday of the week in which the event will be held.